PoriaKH/csp-graph-colouring-visualizer/README.md

 # csp-graph-coloring-visualizer
 ### Introduction
-In this project i tried to solve and visualize the famous constraint satisfaction graph coloring problem by using React and artificial intelligence.<br/>
+In this project i solved and visualized the famous constraint satisfaction graph coloring problem by using React and Artificial Intelligence.<br/>
 in the [visualizer](https://poriakh.github.io/csp-graph-colouring-visualizer/) you'll be able to create your own graph and visualize how graph is painted step by step when backtrack search is running on background.

 ### Usage
-Use `Add Node` to add another node to your graph.(you can also double click on the screen to create another node).<br/>
+Use `Add Node` to add node to your graph.(you can also double click on the screen to create node).<br/>
-`Add Edge` to add another edge to your graph.<br/>
+`Add Edge` to add edge to your graph.<br/>

 after creating your graph click on `Solve` to see the magic.<br/><br/>

-The project is still in progress so there may be some bugs present that need to be addressed.<br>

 hope you enjoy :)<br/>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts